-8 Four troops of ministering angels praise the holy blessed God.
+\ "Four TROOPS of ministering angels praise the holy blessed God.
 The first is Michael, at the right hand; the next is Gabriel, at the left; the third is Uriel, before; and the fourth is Raphael, behind him.
-The Shechinah of the holy blessed God, is in the midst.
-The Living Creatures stand before the
+The Shechinah of the holy blessed God, is in the midst. \ \ \ The Living Creatures stand before the Throne of Glory; they stand in fear, in trembling, in horror, and in great agitation: and from their agitation floweth forth a stream of fire."

-Professor Bush continues as follows: "We behold the Cherubim stationed on the Mercy-Seat, with the symbol of the Divine Presence resting between them.
-In this position, as we have seen that they strictly represent men and not angels, what more natural than that their primary and proximate drift as symbols should be to shadow forth the race of Israel and the great fact of God's peculiar residence among them?
-In the cherubic emblems of the Tabernacle, therefore, we behold a mystic embodiment of the congregation which, in the wilderness, was ordinarily encamped round about the holy fabric.
-Accordingly, the high priest who entered into the holy of holies and there looked upon the Ark of the Covenant and its cherubic appendages, with the Shekinah enthroned between, beheld in fact but a miniature model of what he saw on a large scale when standing in the midst of the many thousands of Israel abiding in their tents.
-There were the Cherubim resolved into their constituent multitudes, and over the host, rested in calm majesty the Pillar of Cloud, the visible token of the Divinity permanently residing among the chosen tribes."
+holy of holies and there looked upon the Ark of the Covenant and its cherubic appendages, with the Shekinah enthroned between, beheld in fact but a miniature model of what he saw on a large scale when standing in the midst of the many thousands of Israel abiding in their tents.
+There were the Cherubim resolved into their constituent multitudes, and over the host rested in calm majesty the Pillar of Cloud, the visible token of the Divinity permanently residing among the chosen tribes."

 The Cherubim were symbols of the collective man.
-Let us explain: Everything that a man does, produces its precise and necessary influence upon every person with whom he comes into communication.
-When a man has performed an action, it is no longer his: it belongs to nature.
+Let us explain : Everything that a man does, produces its precise and necessary influence upon every person with whom he comes into communication.
+When a man has performed an action, it is no longer his : it belongs to nature.
 As soon as an action goes forth, it gives birth to another action, which last gives birth to still another, and so on through all eternity.
-The little that we do, appears insignificant when compared with the motion of the universe; but that little has its precise effect; and will continue to produce and reproduce itself forever.
-All that has been done before our time has left effects to serve us as motives; all that we do, and all that nature does in our time, will serve as motives to those that come after us.
+The little that we do, appears insignificant when compared with the motion of the universe ; but that little has its precise effect ; and will continue to produce and reproduce itself forever.
+All that has been done before our time has left effects to serve us as motives ; all that we do, and all that nature does in our time, will serve as motives to those that come after us.
 Each generation sums up the life and the motion of the generations that preceded it.
 Had the conduct of any one of the old Egyptian kings, whose history has been forgotten for ages, been other than it was, the difference would have perpetuated itself through an uninterrupted chain of causes and effects, producing and reproducing itself to the present day.
-That difference might indeed have been unperceived by us; but it would not have failed to produce its precise effect on our conduct.
-There is a chain of causes and effects which proceeds from the eternity of the past, and passes link by link through our dominion of time, thence stretching onward till it is lost in the dim eternity to come: the description of this chain is the history of the human race.
+That difference might indeed have been unperceived by us ; but it would not have failed to produce its precise effect on our conduct.
+There is a chain of causes and effects which proceeds from the eternity of the past, and passes link by link through our dominion of time, thence stretching onward till it is lost in the dim eternity to come : the description of this chain is the history of the human race.
 The motion of a straw alters the centre of gravity of the universe.
 The individuals of the human family exist therefore in relations of mutual inter-dependence.
 There are three great powers that govern the world: Providence, Destiny, and the Will of Man.
 Man by his free will, acts from native spontaneity, receiving the impressions of nature, and impressing nature in his turn, by planting in it seeds which destiny brings to maturity.
 On one side, men are free forces, individuals standing in the subsisting might of their own spontaneity; on the other side, they are whirled on the ever-revolving wheel of nature, mingled with each other in a common and inseparable life.
 The human race subsists therefore in the mutual inter-dependence of its members upon each other and all, and of all upon each: and thus it is co-ordinated into a Living Organism, or, to use the language of Scripture-into a Living Creature.